1990s

 Tibetan Monks from the Drepung Loseling Monastery

 The Tibetan Monks from the Drepung Loseling Monastery shared sacred rituals during the artist series.
 The monks traveled the world in order to raise awareness about Tibetan culture and to introduce other cultures to Buddhism.
-There were only a handful of protestors from the Chippewa Valley General Assembly that appeared in front of Zorn Arena, but the general consensus on campus was that the point of the performance was music and information, not conformation.
-At the same time that this was going on Wagden Tashi, one of the performers, was severely ill and was later hopitalized due to internal bleeding.
+There were only a handful of protestors from the Chippewa Valley General Assembly that appeared in front of Zorn Arena, but the general consensus on campus was that the point of the performance was music and information, not confirmation.
+At the same time that this was going on Wagden Tashi, one of the performers, was severely ill and was later hospitalized due to internal bleeding.